radams2000/Matlab_LTspice_Opt/README.md

 The software may be downloaded using the link here.

 There are 2 zip files, one containing the Matlab code, and one containing a few sample LTspice schematics.
 Also you will find a Readme.pdf, that contains detailed instrucrions on how to set up and run your optimization schematics.

+License
+LTSpice Optimizer
+Copyright (C) Robert Adams 2023

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.